Marshall University School of Kinesiology

 Office Location: Gullickson Hall D Level, GH 112

-Dr. McIlvain serves as the College of Health Professions Associate Dean of Student Affairs, School of Kinesiology Department Chair, and Associate Professor at Marshall University.
+Dr. McIlvain serves as the College of Health Professions Associate Dean of Student Affairs, School of Kinesiology Department Chair, and Professor at Marshall University.
 He received his Bachelor’s of Science from Lipscomb University in Nashville, TN, Master’s of Science degree from Middle Tennessee State University, and completed his Doctorate in Kinesiology and Health Promotion at the University of Kentucky.
 He started at Marshall in the fall of 1999 and has taught in the CAATE accredited athletic training education program, serving as clinical coordinator and program director.
 Dr. McIlvain’s research interests are in lower extremity injury prevention, knee injury rehabilitation, and caffeine consumption.

 Tours: We’d love for you to visit our programs.
 We offer tours for individuals and groups, and our group tours include hands-on lab activities.
 Click here to contact us about scheduling a tour.
 Additionally, our faculty are happy to provide a tour of our labs during Green and White Days and other recruiting events.
 Contact us at 304-696-6490 for more information.